 In my third and final “Beyond the Big Six” video, I take a look at about a dozen clubs in the north of England that I think are fun to hit for games.

-Almost all of these are within an hour by train from Manchester or Liverpool, which in turn are barely an hour away from each other.
+Almost all of these are within an hour by train from Manchester or Liverpool which, in turn, are barely an hour away from each other.

 Watching soccer in England, or any other country, is a gateway into the local culture.
 It’s a chance to be a “temporary local,” as the American travel writer Rick Steves says it.
-And what better way to do that than to go beyond the most popular clubs with their vast international fan bases and see a game where your simple presence is newsworthy an interesting?
+And what better way to do that than to go beyond the most popular clubs with their vast international fan bases and see a game where your simple presence is newsworthy and interesting?

 It’s a core part of what we do at Groundhopper Soccer Guides, and it’s why I write a book to go along with the consulting, ticket sales, tours and guide services that I offer.
 I want you to learn as much as you can about the place and club you’ll be visiting, to foster better connections with the people you’ll be sitting next to, in the pub and in the ground.